Percy Lubbock: Marriage

 Lubbock was homosexual, but seeking a financially secure life, he made a marriage of convenience in 1926 to Sybil Scott, née Lady Sybil Marjorie Cuffe.
 This made him a stepfather to the writer Iris Origo.
 Sybil was a daughter of the Irish peer Hamilton John Agmondesham Cuffe, 5th Earl of Desart.
 She had been widowed in 1910 by the premature death of her first husband, William Bayard Cutting Jr., from tuberculosis.
 She then remarried – her second husband was Geoffrey Scott, another of the Berenson circle, but the couple divorced in 1926 and in the same year she took Lubbock as her third husband.

 The marriage caused a division between Lubbock and Edith Wharton, who disapproved of Sybil.

 Henry James

-Lubbock was a good friend of Henry James in James's later life, and became a follower in literary terms, and his editor after his death.
-Later scholars have questioned editorial decisions he made in publishing the James letters in 1920, at a time when many of those concerned were still alive.
+Lubbock was a good friend of Henry James in James's later life and became a follower in literary terms, and his editor after his death.
+Later scholars have questioned the editorial decisions he made in publishing the James letters in 1920, at a time when many of those concerned were still alive.
 Mark Schorer, in his introduction to a reprint of Lubbock's The Craft of Fiction, described him as "more Jamesian than James".